amarnadh19/books/Cloud/AWS/AWS_CodeBuild.md

 ## Pricing

 You are charged for compute resources based on the duration it takes for your build to execute.
 The per-minute rate depends on the compute type you use.

+## buildspec.yml

+In this build spec declaration:

+- **version** represents the version of the build spec standard being used.
+This build spec declaration uses the latest version, 0.2.

+- **phases** represents the build phases during which you can instruct CodeBuild to run commands.
+These build phases are listed here as *install, pre_build, build, and post_build*.
+You cannot change the spelling of these build phase names, and you cannot create more build phase names.

+- **artifacts** represents the set of build output artifacts that CodeBuild uploads to the output bucket. files represents the files to include in the build output.

+### Build Phases in CodeBuild

+Four main phases

+1) **install** - Install package in the build environment.

+2) **pre-build** - Sign in to things or install dependencies.

+3) **build** - Command runs duirng the build process.

+4) **post_build** - Package things up, push docker image, notification etc.